 During this panel discussion, Justin and Rajit shared their best practices for the short- and long-term, including:

 - Top tips for optimizing data processing costs in the cloud

-- Tactics identifying and eliminating wasteful spend
+- Tactics for identifying and eliminating wasteful spend

 - Best practices for implementing financial governance with an open data lake

-We can guarantee that if you implement even 25% of Rajit and Justin’s best practices, you’ll begin to optimize your cost-savings.
+We can guarantee that if you implement even 25% of Rajit and Justin’s best practices, you’ll begin to optimize your cost savings.
 Read on for a condensed, curated version of our conversation.

 Total Cost of Ownership (TCO) was always important for analytics workloads.
-Over the last one year and in particular, with the recent changes in the macroeconomic environment, how critical is TCO for your organization?
+Over the last year and in particular, with the recent changes in the macroeconomic environment, how critical is TCO for your organization?

 Rajit: In a public financial enterprise, data infrastructure falls under the IT Cost Center.
 So, every dollar we use should be monitored thoroughly and it would be analyzed against what is the return of investment, either in OPEX or CAPEX.
 With any macroeconomic environment changes the stress of managing and manipulating TCO becomes more critical.